 Anyway, because an actual bio would be dull here I’m going to instead list a bunch of things I do or am or just made up and you can paint a mental picture of my life from that.
 What, haven’t you got an imagination?
 Geesh.

-- I have a lovely spouse, K; two children, Loony (almost 6) and Mischief (almost 4); and two dogs, Brown Dog** and Gold Dog.
+- I have a lovely spouse, K; two children, Loony (6) and Mischief (4); and two dogs, Brown Dog** and Gold Dog.
 We live in a house made entirely out of Weetbix and mango smoothies.
 Or possibly that’s just what it feels like today, since those substances seem to be smeared on every surface I can see.

 - I have a black belt in jujitsu.
 Or maybe just a black belt that goes with some of my pants.
 You decide.